SiddhantOswal/wallet-sense-login-glow/README.md

-# WalletSense
+# Nucleus

-WalletSense is a modern personal finance dashboard built with React, TypeScript, Vite, Tailwind CSS, and shadcn-ui.
+Nucleus is a modern personal finance dashboard built with React, TypeScript, Vite, Tailwind CSS, and shadcn-ui.
 It features:

 - AI-powered financial assistant (Gemini)
 - Dark and light theme support with instant toggle